aragilar/dnd-flask/data/documentation/character-creation.md

 Bob fills in some of Bruenor's basic details: his name, his sex (male), his height and weight, and his alignment (lawful good).
 His high Strength and Constitution suggest a healthy, athletic body, and his low Intelligence suggests a degree of forgetfulness.

 Bob decides that Bruenor comes from a noble line, but his clan was expelled from its homeland when Bruenor was very young.
 He grew up working as a smith in the remote villages of Icewind Dale.
-But Bruenor has a heroic destiny - to reclaim his homeland - so Bob chooses the folk hero background for his dwarf.
+But Bruenor has a heroic destiny---to reclaim his homeland---so Bob chooses the folk hero background for his dwarf.
 He notes the proficiencies and special feature this background gives him.

 Bob has a pretty clear picture of Bruenor's personality in mind, so he skips the personality traits suggested in the folk hero background, noting instead that Bruenor is a caring, sensitive dwarf who genuinely loves his friends and allies, but he hides this soft heart behind a gruff, snarling demeanor.
 He chooses the ideal of fairness from the list in his background, noting that Bruenor believes that no one is above the law.

 Given his history, Bruenor's bond is obvious: he aspires to someday reclaim Mithral Hall, his homeland, from the shadow dragon that drove the dwarves out.
-His flaw is tied to his caring, sensitive nature - he has a soft spot for orphans and wayward souls, leading him to show mercy even when it might not be warranted.
+His flaw is tied to his caring, sensitive nature---he has a soft spot for orphans and wayward souls, leading him to show mercy even when it might not be warranted.

 ## 5. Choose Equipment